It’s best to think of the Samsung Galaxy Buds Pro as the Apple AirPods Pro equivalent for the Samsung Galaxy S21 line of phones.

 In terms of price, the Galaxy Buds Pro will set you back $199 / £219 / AU$349.
 Although now that the newer Galaxy Buds Pro 2 have been released you might find them harder to come by, but when you do they're likely to be cheaper.
 For example, on Amazon.com they're now part of a deal that makes them only $99.99.
 It's a similar story over on UK Amazon, where you'll find them for £114.95.

 It makes sense that the Samsung Galaxy Buds Pro would initially cost a little more than their predecessors, the Samsung Galaxy Buds Live, which cost $169.99 / £179 / AU$319 at launch.
 Considering how much better the Pro version are, they’re well worth the upgrade.
 You can read our Samsung Galaxy Buds Live review to find out how they compare.

 Interestingly (and confusingly), Samsung released these true wireless earbuds close together.
 The Samsung Galaxy Buds Pro's release date came only five months after the Samsung Galaxy Buds Live, and less than a year after the launch of the Samsung Galaxy Buds Plus.
 It’s unclear why Samsung is in such a rush to get these out the door, but it’s causing a bit of a traffic jam.

 That said, if you’re looking for cheaper alternatives, you don’t have to look far.
-Read our Sony WF-SP800N review and Jabra Elite 75t review for wallet-friendly alternatives that both offer active noise cancellation for $50 less.
+Either scout around for a deal now that time has passed since launch.
+Or read our Sony WF-SP800N review and Jabra Elite 75t review for wallet-friendly alternatives that both offer active noise cancellation for $50 less.
 That's if you don’t mind skipping out on the Samsung-specific features.

 Samsung Galaxy Buds Pro: design